Do you know what this is?

 If you’re really interested in a product from a business, then you’ll search for something like “Buy shoes from Adidas” rather than “Shoes for sale.”

-Plus, those long-tail keywords are less competitive, which means you have a higher chance of ranking for them.
+Plus, those long-tail keywords are less competitive, so you have a higher chance of ranking for them.

 To recap for the consideration phase, focus on long-tail SEO keywords, newsletters, and e-books.

-With those, you’ll guide people through the consideration phase of the buying process rather than leaving them to their own devices.
+With those, you can guide people through the consideration phase rather than leaving them to their own devices.